 In the course of the 19th century Domburg developed into a fashionable seaside resort.

 It mainly attracted noble bathers from all over Europe.
 There were also several painters who came to Domburg for the particular light, think of Jan Toorop and Piet Mondriaan just to name a few.
 Also the famous physician Dr. Mezger (founder of contemporary physiotherapy) had a villa in Domburg which attracted many aristocratic visitors.

-From the holiday house it is only a 250m. walk to the center of Domburg, which has many restaurants, terraces and cafes.
+From the accommodation it is only a 250m. walk to the center of Domburg, which has many restaurants, terraces and cafes.
 Throughout the year there are also several activities, such as a tourist market on Monday, several farmers markets, the typical Zeeland “ringrijden”, Jazz festival and more.

 There are many typical villages and some historical cities near Domburg, such as Middelburg, Veere, Zoutelande, Westkapelle, Dishoek, Oostkapelle etcetera.
 The villages of Walcheren are easy to reach on bike, since there are many good bike paths.